Nicholas Garaufis: Deferred Action for Childhood Arrivals

 In 2016, Martín Batalla Vidal, a recipient of Deferred Action for Childhood Arrivals (DACA), filed a federal lawsuit in the Eastern District of New York challenging the Department of Homeland Security (DHS)’s decision to revoke his work permit in connection with the nationwide injunction issued by the Southern District of Texas.
 The Texas case sought to block the implementation of the Deferred Action for Parents of Americans Lawful Permanent Residents (DAPA) and an expansion of DACA.
 On September 29, 2016, the advocacy organization Make the Road New York (MRNY) joined Batalla Vidal's lawsuit.

 On February 13, 2018, Garaufis issued a nationwide preliminary injunction enjoining rescission of the DACA program.
 Garaufis found that Plaintiffs were entitled to a preliminary injunction.
 The government appealed Garaufis's decision to the Second Circuit, which heard oral argument on January 25, 2019.

 On July 28, 2020, Chad Wolf, who served as Acting Secretary of the Department of Homeland Security, issued a memorandum stating new DACA applicants would not be accepted, and renewals would be limited to one year instead of two.
-Garafuis ruled on November 14 that Wolf was not lawfully appointed as the Acting Secretary, and that the memorandum was invalid as a result of that.
+Garaufis ruled on November 14 that Wolf was not lawfully appointed as the Acting Secretary, and that the memorandum was invalid as a result of that.

 Personal life

-Following the death of his first wife, writer and television producer Eleanor Prescott, Garaufis married nonprofit consultant Elizabeth Seidman in 2002 in Queens, New York.
+Following the death of his first wife, writer and television producer Eleanor Prescott, Garaufis married New York-based nonprofit executive and board director Elizabeth Seidman in 2002 in Queens, New York.
 Judge Robert A. Katzmann officiated the ceremony.